MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/multi-factor-authentication.md

 # Multi-Factor Authentication

 Starting with the Dynamics GP October 2020 release, you will have the ability to use Multi-Factor Authentication for e-mail functionality.
-This new feature relies on an Microsoft Entra App Registration.
+This new feature relies on a Microsoft Entra App Registration.
 In this first section we will go over how to perform the Azure side the of the configuration.

 ## Register the app